PiXTime: A Model for Federated Time Series Forecasting with Heterogeneous Data across Nodes: Experiments

 \section{Experiments}

-To comprehensively verify the effectiveness and generality of PiXTime, our experiments start with a comparison between PiXTime and SOTA time series forecasting models under conventional non-federated settings, as these baselines are designed for such settings.
-We then evaluated the forecasting performance of PiXTime under the federated setting and subsequently validated through ablation studies the effectiveness of its core components, personalized patch embedding and global VE table, in handling diverse data structures.
+To comprehensively verify the effectiveness and generality of PiXTime, we first compare it with SOTA time series forecasting models under conventional non-federated settings, as most of the baselines are designed for such scenarios.
+We then evaluated the forecasting performance of PiXTime under the federated setting and validated through ablation studies the effectiveness of its core designs.

-\textbf{Datasets} We include eight popular datasets: Electricity, Traffic, Weather, Exchange \cite{Exchange,Autoformer}, and the four ETT datasets \cite{Informer} (ETTh1, ETTh2, ETTm1, ETTm2).
+\textbf{Datasets.} We include five popular datasets: Electricity, Traffic, Weather, Exchange \cite{Exchange,Autoformer}, and the ETT datasets (including ETTh1, ETTh2, ETTm1, ETTm2) \cite{Informer}.
 These datasets are widely used in long-term forecasting benchmarks and are publicly available.
-They not only contain multiple variables, with Electricity and Traffic each including hundreds of variables, but also exhibit diverse sampling rates, ranging from minutes to daily.
+They not only contain multiple variables, with Electricity and Traffic each including hundreds of variables, but also exhibit diverse sampling rates, from minutes to daily.
 These properties make them suitable for PiXTime’s experiments.

-\textbf{Baselines} We chose four SOTA time series forecasting models: DLinear \cite{DLinear} is a linear-based model, whereas iTransformer \cite{iTrans}, PatchTST \cite{PatchTST}, and TimeXer \cite{TimeXer} are Transformer-based models.
-Among them, PatchTST and TimeXer patch the target variable into tokens, while iTransformer does not.
+\textbf{Baselines.} We chose five SOTA time series forecasting models: DLinear \cite{DLinear}, iTransformer \cite{iTrans}, PatchTST \cite{PatchTST}, TimeXer \cite{TimeXer}, and FFTS \cite{FFTS}.
+Among these baselines, DLinear operates as a purely linear model, whereas the others are Transformer-based architectures.
+Specifically, iTransformer processes each variable's entire series (including the target) as an individual variable token.
+PatchTST segments every variable sequence into patches and sequentially inputs these patch tokens into the model.
+TimeXer adopts a hybrid approach, feeding the abstract token along with the patch tokens into the projection head for the final prediction.
+Since the four models above were originally designed for traditional non-federated forecasting, we also include FFTS, a specialized Transformer-encoder-only architecture developed for federated time series forecasting, to provide a comprehensive comparison with PiXTime.

+\textbf{Remark to Baseline:} Although FedRMamba \cite{FedRMamba} addresses a problem similar to PiXTime (but without consideration of heterogeneous temporal granularities) and should be included as a baseline, as of CIKM's deadline (May 23), the official repository of FedRMamba has not yet released its model implementation.
+Therefore, we have to forgo including it as a baseline.